7Block Labs

 From EIP-2537 to Production: Verifying BLS Signatures in Solidity Without Tears

-Short version: Ethereum’s May 7, 2025 Pectra upgrade added native BLS12-381 precompiles (EIP-2537), finally making on-chain BLS verification practical on mainnet.
-Below is a concrete, production-focused guide to shipping BLS-based signatures and aggregates in Solidity on Ethereum (and Pectra-aligned L2s), with specific byte layouts, gas math, and code patterns you can drop into audits. (eips.ethereum.org)
+Short version: The Ethereum Pectra upgrade on May 7, 2025, rolled out native BLS12-381 precompiles (thanks to EIP-2537), making on-chain BLS verification totally doable on mainnet.
+Below, you’ll find a hands-on guide to implementing BLS signatures and aggregates in Solidity on Ethereum (and L2s that align with Pectra).
+We’ve got the specific byte layouts, gas calculations, and code patterns that you can easily use in audits. (eips.ethereum.org)

 Who should read this

-• Startup and enterprise leaders evaluating BLS-backed wallets, cross-chain bridges, light clients, or validator tooling.
+• Startup and enterprise leaders diving into BLS-backed wallets, cross-chain bridges, light clients, or validator tools.

-• Engineering managers who need precise implementation details, not hand-wavy “BLS is fast now.”
+• Engineering managers looking for clear, detailed implementation specifics instead of vague reassurances like “BLS is fast now.”

 What changed in 2025 (and why it matters)

-• Pectra (Prague × Electra) went live on Ethereum mainnet on May 7, 2025 (epoch 364032), and it explicitly includes EIP-2537.
-That means your Solidity can now call BLS12-381 precompiles at fixed addresses without resorting to unsafe big-integer libraries or L2-only tricks.
-Testnet activation blocks/epochs are also fixed in the meta-EIP. (eips.ethereum.org)
+• Pectra (Prague × Electra) officially launched on the Ethereum mainnet on May 7, 2025 (in epoch 364032), and it’s exciting because it includes EIP-2537.
+This means you can now call BLS12-381 precompiles at specific addresses straight from your Solidity code, without needing to dive into those tricky big-integer libraries or rely on L2 workarounds.
+Plus, the testnet activation blocks and epochs are all clearly laid out in the meta-EIP.
+Check it out here: (eips.ethereum.org).

 The new precompiles you can actually call